GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 Path 2: Privacy-First (No Consent Needed)

-Use analytics that don’t collect personal data:
+Use analytics that do not collect personal data:

 - No cookies